syncfusion-content/maui-docs/MAUI/DatePicker/customization.md

 # Customizations in .NET MAUI Date Picker (SfDatePicker)

-In the [.NET MAUI Date Picker] of the header, column header, footer and selection views can be customized.
+The [.NET MAUI Date Picker] header, column header, footer and selection views can be customized.

 ## Header customization